Authored by the expert who managed and guided the team behind the Finland Property Pack

 Will I pay tax twice in the US and Finland in 2026?

-As of early 2026, the goal of the US-Finland tax treaty is to prevent double taxation on the same income, but you may still owe taxes in both countries with relief mechanisms reducing the total burden rather than eliminating it entirely.
+As of early 2026, the goal of the tax framework between the US and Finland is to avoid double taxation on the same income, but you may still owe taxes in both countries, with relief mechanisms available so you are not taxed twice on the same euro.

 Do I need FATCA reporting when buying in Finland?

-As of early 2026, buying a Finnish property does not directly trigger FATCA reporting, but the Finnish bank accounts and financial assets you open to facilitate the purchase often do require reporting once they exceed certain thresholds.
+Buying a property in Finland does not directly trigger FATCA reporting, but the financial accounts you open in Finland to complete and manage the purchase (bank accounts, mortgage accounts) can trigger reporting obligations if they exceed certain thresholds.

 We created this infographic to give you a simple idea of how much it costs to buy property in different parts of Finland.
 As you can see, it breaks down price ranges and property types for popular cities in the country.
 We hope this makes it easier to explore your options and understand the market.